SWOT Analysis of General Motors: Free Templates and In-Depth Insights 2023

 • Manufacturing expertise: With over 100 years of experience, GM has unmatched expertise in auto manufacturing and supply chain management.

-• Technology investments: GM is investing heavily in next-gen technologies like electric and autonomous vehicles to shape the future of mobility.
+• Technology investments: GM is investing heavily in next-generation technologies, such as electric and autonomous vehicles, to shape the future of mobility.

 General Motors’ Weaknesses